 For very big carpets (sizes larger than 9 by 12 ft), we recommend on-site carpet shampooing.

-Please do not attempt to wash your carpet with water as it may cause the colour to fade and if not dried properly it will produce a foul smell.
+Please do not attempt to wash your carpet with water as it may cause the color to fade and if not dried properly it will produce a foul smell.

 How Carpets Cleaning Works